-Good news!
-Ricardo presented a formal Hague Convention Mexico-US adoption training in Chihuahua for the DIF and Judiciary last week.
-He has also made this presentation in Coahuila.
+Ricardo presented a formal Hague Convention Mexico-US adoption training in Chihuahua for the DIF and Judiciary and he has also made this presentation in Coahuila.
 Ricardo works closely with many states, including Sonora, Baja California, Queretaro, Michoacán and Nayarit, Colima, Chihuahua and Coahuila.
 We believe that collaboration with all facets of the Central Authority is key to ethical and successful Mexico adoption.

-International Child Foundation was the second agency to be authorized by the Central Authority to work in Mexico and we now work in eight Mexican states.
+International Child Foundation was the second agency to be authorized by the Central Authority to work in Mexico.
 We can help families adopting non-related children and adopting relatives.
 There are no additional agency fees for families adopting siblings.

 Download the Guide to Mexico Adoption & Fees